markdown-it/markdown-it/README.md

 - __\<ins>__ - `++inserted text++` (experimental)
 - __\<mark>__ - `==marked text==` (experimental)

-__*__ Experimental extentions can be changed later for something like [Critic Markup](http://criticmarkup.com/).
-Though, you will be able to use old-style rules via external plugins, if you like those.
+__*__ Experimental extentions can be changed later for something like [Critic Markup](http://criticmarkup.com/), but you will still be able to use old-style rules via external plugins if you prefer.

-Manage rules:
+### Manage rules

 ```js
 var md = new Remarkable();